Design of the Index

 Helping People Rise

-Education: The literacy rate and years of schooling of the population
+Education: Youth literacy rate, participation in employment, education or training, and years of schooling for the population

 Health: How long a newborn child can expect to live, given current health and mortality expectations